furechan/mintalib/README.md

 It is suggested to import the `functions` module aliased as `ta`.

 Some functions like `ATR` require prices data, while other functions like `SMA` work on a single series.
-Function that work on s single series can also be called on prices data and will be applied by default to the `close` column or the column specified with the `item` parameter.
+Functions that work on a single series can also be used on prices data and will be applied by default to the `close` column or the one specified with the `item` parameter.

 ```python